 Top Picks From Ira Mukhoty's BookShelf

 In books such as Daughters of the Sun and Heroines, Ira Mukhoty made apparent her love for feminist narratives in Indian history and mythology.
-Released earlier this month, her first novel, Song of Draupadi, helps further that abiding affection for strong, radical women.
+Released in 2021, her first novel Song of Draupadi helps further that abiding affection for strong, radical women.
+Her latest work is The Lion and The Lily: The Rise and Fall of Awadh (2024)

 offline

 In books such as Daughters of the Sun and Heroines, Ira Mukhoty made apparent her love for feminist narratives in Indian history and mythology.
-Released earlier this month, her first novel, Song of Draupadi, helps further that abiding affection for strong, radical women.
+Released in 2021, her first novel Song of Draupadi helps further that abiding affection for strong, radical women.
+Her latest work is The Lion and The Lily: The Rise and Fall of Awadh (2024)

 Having been brought up on a diet of Anglo-Saxon writers, reading this electrifying and startling novel entirely changed the way I thought about the written word.
 Morrison’s innovative and almost disturbing use of language to describe the haunting of a black American woman by the ghost of her daughter is a literary tour de force.
 The flavour of this book stays with you your whole life.